-- Classify, categorize and explain the operating principles of electromedical equipment.
+- Classify, categorize and explain the principles features and functions of electromedical equipment.

-- Know how to choose the appropriate electromedical equipment with respect to the needs, technical requirements, standards and safety of a specific clinical application.
+- Know how to choose the appropriate electromedical equipment taking into account the specific needs, technical requirements and safety standards of a specific clinical application.

-- Diagnose faults or malfunctions in facilities, systems and equipment, identifying the cause of the incidence and the possibility of resolution by our own or other means.
+- Diagnose failures or dysfunctions in infrastructures, systems and equipment, identifying the type of cause of the incident and the possibility of resolution.

-- Repair faults in facilities, systems and equipment, applying specific techniques and procedures and verifying the restoration of operation.
+- Repair breakdowns in infrastructures, systems and equipment, applying specific techniques and procedures and checking the return of operation.